top of page

 Happy Beekeeping high MGO Manuka HOney

-• 17.1 percent water
+• 17.1 per cent water

-• 82.4 percent total carbohydrates
+• 82.4 per cent of total carbohydrates

-.5 percent proteins, amino acids, vitamins and minerals
+.5 per cent proteins, amino acids, vitamins and minerals

 Honey’s average carbohydrate content is:

-• 38.5 percent fructose 31 percent glucose 12.9 percent maltose, sucrose and other sugars
+• 38.5 percent fructose 31 per cent glucose 12.9 percent maltose, sucrose and other sugars

 • Niacin